jsoulier/voxel_raytracer/README.md

 ### Rendering

-Uses a single compute shader [here](shaders/raytrace.comp) using DDA with no acceleration structures (and is fairly slow as a result).
+Uses a single compute shader [here](shaders/raytrace.comp) with no acceleration structures (and is fairly slow as a result).
 1. Start a ray from the camera in world space
 2. Convert the ray position to local space
 3. Get the current chunk and position within the that chunk